felixangell/strife/README.md

 I wrote this out of frustration with using SDL2.
 It's a bit awkward to use as you need a renderer instance to draw images, etc. The code isn't pretty, but it should simplify usage to make it easy to render things intuitively.

+## notes
-Note: I pretty much copy/pasted this from one of my game projects into a separate repository, so it's all bundled into one module.
+I pretty much copy/pasted this from one of my game projects into a separate repository, so it's all bundled into one module.
 Maybe I'll clean it up later, but hey ho, it works for now.

+This is pretty feature-less right now.
+I'll be expanding it as my needs progress in a little project I'm working on.

+## example
 Here's a little example:

 	package main